wp-plugins/zenfoliopress/readme.txt

 == Installation ==

-1. Extract the contents of the zip archive to the '/wp-content/plugins/' directory or install the plugin from your WordPress dashboard -> plugins -> add new menu
+1. Extract the contents of the zip archive to the `/wp-content/plugins/` directory or install the plugin from your WordPress dashboard -> plugins -> add new menu
-1. Activate the plugin through the \'Plugins menu\' in WordPress
+1. Activate the plugin through the 'Plugins menu' in WordPress
 1. Configure the plugin using the ZenfoliioPress settings page

 = Displaying Photos =